patractlabs/europa/README.md

     - [x] Using `ep-sandbox` instead of `sp-sandbox` in `pallet-contracts`.
     - [x] Supporting `NestedRuntime` event track feature to record all useful thing in `pallet-contracts`.

+    ChainExtensions:

+    - [x] Contract Logger support, refer to this link [PIP-102](https://github.com/patractlabs/PIPs/blob/main/PIPs/pip-102.md)
+    - [x] Zero-Knowledge support, refer to this link [PIP-101](https://github.com/patractlabs/PIPs/blob/main/PIPs/pip-101.md)

+      *Currently we use a simple static way to charge weight for ZKP, we would change this part with benchmarks result in future.*

 * `substrate-v2.0.0` branch is fixed in v2.0.0 substrate, both for `pallet-contracts` module and all substrate dependencies.